-Spiritual Life of Pi Quote: Faith is a house with many rooms.
+Life of Pi Quote: Faith is a house with many rooms.
 But no room for doubt?
-Oh plenty, on ever floor.
+Oh plenty, on every floor.
 Doubt is useful, it keeps faith a living thing.
 After all, you cannot know the strength of your faith until it is tested.

-Perhaps no movie has elucidated the beauty and power of meditation better than The Fountain, one of Hugh Jackman’s lesser-known works.
+Perhaps no film has elucidated the beauty and power of meditation better than The Fountain, one of Hugh Jackman’s lesser-known works.

-In The Fountain Hugh Jackman plays Tomas, a man who journeys through time on a quest to cure cancer for this wife and also to realise the spiritual and philosophical truths of reality.
+In The Fountain Hugh Jackman plays Tomas, a man who journeys through time on a quest to cure cancer for this wife and also to realise the philosophical truths of reality.

 Definitely an “out there” movie, The Fountain is worth watching for its unique story (well, that and for Hugh Jackman, my favourite actor in the world (partly because Marlon Brandon is no longer with us)).

 Could there be any doubt that Christ would make it onto this list at some point?
-Not only is he… er… Christ, but he’s also one of the most prolific character in the movies.
+Not only is he… er… Christ, but he’s also one of the most prolific spiritual characters in film.

-From The Last Temptation to The King Of Kings, Jesus Christ has appeared in many wonderful movies.
-But the most influential of them all has to be The Passion Of The Christ.
+From The Last Temptation to The King Of Kings, Jesus Christ has appeared in many wonderful film.
+But perhaps the best spiritual movie he has appeared in is The Passion Of The Christ.
 The scenes of Jesus being tortured truly (and painfully) bring Christ’s story to life.
 Whether you’re Christian or not, you will most definitely be moved by Mel Gibson’s The Passion Of The Christ.

 Do you love old movies?
 Do you love epics?
 Then by Jove are you going to love The Ten Commandments, one of the greatest epics of all time.

-It’s the story of Moses (Charlton Heston) who’s enjoying the privileged life in the court of an Egyptian pharaoh (a place that would beat any home on MTV Cribs).
-One day he’s hit with the news that, uh-oh, he’s actually Hebrew, and God has expectations of him.
+It’s the story of Moses (Charlton Heston) who’s enjoying the privileged life in the court of an Egyptian pharaoh).
+One day he’s hit with the news that he’s actually Hebrew, and God has expectations of him.
 He casts himself out of his princely palace into the streets with one mission: to free his people.

-The Ten Commandments is a masterpiece of moviemaking.
+The Ten Commandments is a masterpiece of movie making.
 Some of the best cinematography of all time is right here.
 And then there’s Moses himself (brilliantly portrayed by the sublime Charlton Heston).
-All in all, this is one of the best spiritual movies you will ever see, and one of the best spiritual movie characters too.
+All in all, this is one of the best spiritual movies you will ever see, and one of the best characters too.

-There’s no way I could complete this list of spiritual movie character without including Ghandi.
+There’s no way I could complete this list without including Ghandi.

 Ghandi is played by Sir Ben Kingsley in arguably his best role ever.
 And the screenplay is wonderfully writ, so fine indeed that even Shakespeare would probably watch it twice.

-A great character for quotes, Gandalf’s one-liners include such brilliance as “All you have to do is decide what to do with the time that is given to you”.
+A great character for quotes, Gandalf’s one-liners include such brilliant lines as “All you have to do is decide what to do with the time that is given to you”.
 And “I will not say do not weep; for not all tears are an evil”.
-But my personal favourite has to be, “He that breaks a thing to find out what it is has left the path of wisdom”.
+But my personal favourite has to be, “He that breaks a thing to find out what it is, has left the path of wisdom”.

-Spiritual Gandalf Quote: Some believe that it is only great power that can hold evil in check.
+Gandalf Quote: Some believe that it is only great power that can hold evil in check.
 But that is not what I have found.
-It is the small everyday deeds of ordinary folk that kep the darkness at bay.
+It is the small everyday deeds of ordinary folk that keep the darkness at bay.
 Small acts of kindness and love.

 What’s particularly awesome about Avatar, though, is Neytiri.
 She’s essentially an alien style native-Indian character—she loves the land and feels oneness with the animals just like you, me, and all our spiritual friends do.

-Neytiri is what non-spiritualists would call a “tree hugging hippy”.
+Neytiri is what non-spiritualists would call a “tree-hugging hippy”.
 But man do I love her for that.
-She is without doubt one of the best spiritual movie characters of all time.
+She is without a doubt one of the best of all time.